antonella-framework/docs/source/docs/creating-controllers.md

 }
 ```

-## Registro desde config.php (sin hooks en el controlador)
+## Registration from config.php (no hooks in the controller)

 In Antonella, controllers do NOT register `add_action` or `add_filter`.
-Hook registration, routes, endpoints, and static calls are defined in `Config.php`, which acts as the plugin’s index.
-From there, you invoke static controller methods.
+The registration of hooks, routes, endpoints, or static calls is done in `config.php`, which acts as the plugin index.
+From there, static methods of the controller are invoked.

 Notes:
-- If you use action hooks or static invocations, define controller methods as `public static`.
+- If you use action-type hooks or static calls, define the controller methods as `public static`.
-- You can use WordPress functions inside the class as usual.
+- You can use WordPress functions inside the class without problems.
 - You can extend other classes if needed.

 ### Real example (based on `src/Controllers/ExampleController.php`)

-This controller demonstrates best practices and the `Security` helper with static methods: `process_form()`, `adminPage()`, `api_endpoint()`, `ajax_handler()`.
+This controller shows best practices and usage of the `Security` helper with static methods: `process_form()`, `adminPage()`, `api_endpoint()`, `ajax_handler()`.

-Location: `src/Controllers/ExampleController.php` under the `CH\Controllers` namespace.
+Location: `src/Controllers/ExampleController.php` in the `CH\Controllers` namespace.

-### How to register it in `Config.php`
+### How to register it in the plugin `config.php`

-In your plugin’s `Config.php`, register hooks and endpoints using the `Config` properties, not direct `add_action` calls.
+In your plugin `Config.php`, register hooks and endpoints using `Config` properties, not direct `add_action` calls.
 Examples:

 ```php
 <?php